sJohnsonStoever/redditPostArchiver/README.md

     sudo pip install pyyaml
     sudo pip install arrow

+If you want to run the subreddit database script, you must also install:

+    sudo pip install apsw
+    sudo pip install peewee
+    sudo pip install urlextract

 Visit the PRAW documentation and follow the instructions for a script installation:

 https://praw.readthedocs.io/en/latest/getting_started/authentication.html